alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-10-12-adventures-in-the-terraform-dsl-part-viii-the-puppet-provisioner.md

   :ref => 'MODULES-9981-add_amazon_linux_2_support_to_install_task'
 ```

-At the time of writing, there was so support for Amazon Linux 2 in the puppetlabs/puppet_agent `puppet_agent::install` task.
+At the time of writing, there was no support for Amazon Linux 2 in the puppetlabs/puppet_agent `puppet_agent::install` task.
 I have added some support although foresee some delays in getting it merged.
 Hopefully that feature will be merged soon.
 If so, this file would be:

 ```ruby
 mod 'danieldreier/autosign'